 So who’s been eating our dinner?
 That’s the question.
 And it doesn’t take much detective work to discover the answer.

-The adult phase looks very much like a copper-colored lady bug, but please refrain from feeling excited that you have welcomed that most beneficial, red-cloaked beauty into your garden.
-This chap is an imposter.
+The adult phase looks very much like a copper-colored ladybug, but please refrain from feeling excited that you have welcomed that most beneficial, red-cloaked beauty into your garden.
+This chap is an impostor.

 So now that we have successfully identified our pest in the bean patch, what’s a “Beyond-Organic” gardener to do?
 Since we know that even organic pesticides kill life indiscriminately, we want to try to use methods of pest control that will not destroy either our pollinators or our biggest ally in the war against the bad bugs, beneficial insects.
 Here are some various strategies that you can try.

 8 Ways to Organically Control Mexican Bean Beetles

 Before you even have a problem in your garden, it’s very wise to practice crop rotation.
 It’s like tricking the bugs before they have a chance to outnumber you.
 Since many insects, including Mexican bean beetles overwinter in the ground near where they last had a certain food source, moving their favorite treats to another location next year will help to prevent another infestation.

 We have gardened here three years and the 2nd year brought with it Mexican bean beetles, but because I rotated my crops, amended my soil, and didn’t space intensively last year, I was able to avoid having ANY Mexican bean beetles in my garden last year!

 If you had a known problem with Mexican bean beetles last year, and have rotated your crop, you can try using insect netting (stuff like this) to keep them off your beans.
 When they come out of the ground and go looking for something to eat, they’ll pass right on by because they won’t be able to access your beans.